DeschutesDesignGroupLLC/perscom-docs/docs/features.md

 PERSCOM.io provides an API for external integration and uses OAuth 2.0 to ensure secure access to the application.

+## Webhooks

+Set up web hooks to enable real-time notifications and data updates for external applications.

 ## Widgets

 PERSCOM.io offers widgets for displaying data on an external website, such as the organization's structure, personnel list, or task